sujin-lee0909/recipe_crawler/README.md

 Sometimes, this program can print 'error : ~'.
 You can ignore it, because some recipes have different html and I didn't need it.
-If you want 'all' of this page, then you can use it with chaning 'except' part.
+If you want to crawl more pages, refer code and find comment in line 31.